Carolyn J. Krysiak: Personal life

-Krysiak met her future husband, Charles J. Krysiak, at a Catholic Youth Organization dance.
+Krysiak met Charles J. Krysiak at a Catholic Youth Organization dance.
 They married in 1962, and together they had five children and lived in the Bayview neighborhood of Baltimore.
 Charles served in the Maryland House of Delegates from 1966 until his resignation in 1979, when Governor Blair Lee III appointed him chair of the Maryland Workers' Compensation Commission.

-Krysiak died from cancer at her daughter's home in Middle River, Maryland, on May 8, 2024.
-She was 84.
+Krysiak died from cancer on May 8, 2024.